-What are AL Jail Records?
+- What are Alabama Jail Records?

-Creating Alabama Jail Records
+Creating Public Jail Records

 Alabama’s Central Records Division, in the Criminal Justice Center in Montgomery, is the agency in charge of maintaining jail records.
 Alabama jail records contain any and all documents collected from local police departments or federal law enforcement agencies upon intake.
 Using a “centralized objective classification system” they process each inmate individually, creating a complete prison record for them with every detail.
 The Central Review Board must approve any changes to the record and reviewed by eight intake supervisors before it can be updated.